Unmarked Spoilers Below

 Why yes, the magical fireball of death did stop mid-air while traveling at a fantastic speed without exploding.
 It's a magical fireball of death.
 Are you REALLY going to tell it what it can and cannot do?
 It could put on a top hat and dance around the room and I'd still tell it it's brilliant.
 No reason to go around getting something like that cross.

-Greg: I'm assuming you're a friend, as I'm guessing you didn't manipulate this guy to blast yourself with a fireball.
+I'm assuming you're a friend, as I'm guessing you didn't manipulate this guy to blast yourself

 If something is a foolish shortcut to power, I have been talked out of it.

-Party Elliot: don't really know what Spunky Brewster is or was it Punky Brewster I've
+don't really know what Spunky Brewster is or was it Punky Brewster I've Melissa:

 I've maxed out on manliness talking about ponies and what-not.
 I need to go balance things out a bit by doing girly things like lifting weights or watching some manner of sporting event.